brentd09/AZ040Labs/PowerShell-Lab-05.md

     Get-WmiObject -Class Win32_ComputerSystem | Select-Object -Property *
     ```
     </Strong></details>
 1. Using the list of properties and a WMI command, display the local computer’s manufacturer, model, and total physical memory.
-Label the column for total physical memory **RAM**.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    Get-WmiObject -Class Win32_ComputerSystem | Select-Object -Property Manufacturer,Model,@{n='RAM';e={$PSItem.TotalPhysicalMemory}}
+    Get-WmiObject -Class Win32_ComputerSystem | Select-Object -Property Manufacturer,Model,TotalPhysicalMemory
     ```
     </Strong></details>